RasaHQ/rasa-demo/data/nlu/nlu.md

 - Sidney
 - Delhi
 - Mumbai
+- Tokio
 - Rio de Janeiro
 - Beijing
 - Guangzhou
 - Shanghai
 - Chongqing
 - Hong Kong

+## intent:ask_question_in_forum
+- Hey, i want to ask a question in the forum
+- i want to get help in the forum
+- where can I find the forum
+- I have a problem
+- I need help with a problem
+- Can you help me to solve a problem?

+## intent:ask_why_contribute
+- why should I contribute to Rasa
+- why should I contribute
+- why should I help to improve Rasa
+- why contribute to Rasa

+## intent:ask_how_contribute
+- how contribute to Rasa?
+- how can I contribute to Rasa
+- how help Rasa
+- how to improve Rasa
+- how can I improve Rasa
+- I want to help to improve Rasa
+- I want to make Rasa better
+- how can I support the community
+- what can I do